Step 1

 Test: Try the import method you would actually use most.

-Ask for looks for real situations and judge whether the suggestions are wearable.
+Ask for looks for real situations and judge whether the suggestions are wearable enough to save.

 Create looks from your wardrobe and wishlist, lock key items, search pickers, adjust styling preferences, fill gaps, critique outfits, and save the looks that work.